CWZ123HHS/BRG_ISEA/README.md

 **Lab 1b-3 File Search, Analysis & Archiving in Linux**

 First, I download the file from LMS in VM and move it to `/home/cweizhe`.
-After I extracted it, three files will be extracted.
-With `tar –xvf``ls –l` list down the file and directories, `tree` will show the content of the directory in a treelike structure, `less “filename”` will display the content of the file.
-I used `find` but nothing shows up
+After I extracted it with `bunzip2` and `tar –xvf`, three files will be extracted. `ls –l` lists down the file and directories, `tree` will show the content of the directory in a treelike structure, `less “filename” ` will display the content of the file.
+I used `find` but nothing shows up.

 **Lab 1b-3 reflection:**

-`tree` list the files and directory for the user to understand the locations of the files.
+The `tree` command can list the files and directories for the user to understand the locations of the files.
 Scripting helps to inform the user when unknown data has been detected.

 ===========================================================================================